Heilig-Di/python-project-49/README.md

 ```
 rm -rf python-project-49
 ```
-To reinstall the package first remove the packageЖ
+To reinstall the package first remove the package
 ```
 rm -rf python-project-49
 ```